|

 Qin Shi Huangdi unified China, but he had one major weakness: he was terrified of dying.
 He was obsessed with the “Five Elements,” believing his dynasty was ruled by Water (symbolized by the color black).

-White jade Bi disc representing heaven
+An ancient jade Bi disc symbolizing heaven

 3. Ancient Wallets: Knives and Ghost Faces